 The 26 Most Inspiring Divine Masters Throughout Time

 Guru.
 Master.
 Teacher.
 Sage.
-There are endless synonyms and titles for the bigger-than-life figures that have graced our planet’s existence.
+There are endless synonyms and titles for the bigger-than-life souls who have graced our planet with their births.
 Whether they walked among us to lead by word, example, or both, they are beings we must look to for guidance in our journeys.

 It is said that when we have a Guru, not just a humble teacher, but a true Enlightened Master, our paths are expedited and we can reach liberation in a much shorter period of time.
 Since we all have the spark of Love & Light that fills every Divine Being, our fires are already ignited.
 All we need to do is choose a path and dive into it with all of our hearts.
 Vulnerability, prayer, mantra, chanting, forgiveness, and rituals are some of the tools.